ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 - How would I behave if I really wanted this

 ## Chapter 4 - Learn to Look
-- reactions when crucial conversations are happening: silence and violence (when the conversation is not safe)
+- Reactions when crucial conversations are happening: silence and violence (when the conversation is not safe)
 - Monitor yourself and your stress; how are your reacting?
 (Style under stress)
 - Look at content and conditions, watch for safety problems